divergentti/airquality/esp32/esp32-mhz19-ili9341-touchscreen/README.md

+Update 30.01.2021:

+Runtime now 171468 seconds, no single reboots.
+Code performs well.
+- Fusion360 drawing for the the display at https://bit.ly/3ahuRlR
+- Fusion360 drawing for the PMS7003 sensor at https://bit.ly/3j41YNR
+- ESP32 SMD and DevBoard drawings already in the same repository and at Thingsverse https://www.thingiverse.com/divergentti/designs

 Update 29.01.2021:

 Separated WifiConnect to own class as WIFICONN_AS.py.
 Do not try to transfer files with PyCharm to drivers directory!
 It does not change target directory \ to /.